alibahrami633/commerce-product-listing/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+`- Please note that snapshot tests are runningin this project.
+The snapshot folder is not commited to the repository.
+So, if yourun the tests and made any changes on the code afterwards, please update your local snapshots by pressong 'u' while the test command is running.`

 ### `npm run build`

 Builds the app for production to the `build` folder.\